 About J. Crew Group, Inc.

 In 2019, J.Crew said it would spin off its Madewell brand into a separate, publicly-traded company.
 Ultimate parent company Chinos Holdings, Inc. will change its name to Madewell Group, Inc. then make an initial public offering (IPO) of the Madewell business.
-J. Crew will use the proceeds from the IPO to pay down its more than $1.7 billion debt.
-After the Madewell spinoff, J. Crew is also slated to be spun off as a separate company.
+J. Crew will use the proceeds from the IPO to pay down debt.

-The J. Crew brand (comprising J. Crew Retail and J. Crew Factory) generates some 85% of total revenue.
-About 55% of J. Crew's total sales come from women's apparel sales, while men's and children's apparel sales generate 25% and over 5% of total sales, respectively.
+The J. Crew brand (comprising J. Crew Retail and J. Crew Factory) generates more than 70% of total revenue.
+More than 55% of J. Crew's total sales come from women's apparel sales, while men's and children's apparel sales generate over 20% and over 5% of total sales, respectively.
 Accessories brought in the remainder of the retailer's total sales.
 J Crew Retail's stores are upscale and located in high-end regional malls, lifestyle centers, and on-street locations.

 Sales and Marketing